-Probably the number one accident would be backing into the door when leaving the garage.
+The number one accident would be backing into the door when leaving the garage.
 Why and how does this happen?
 One word comes to mind – distraction.
-It’s a cold morning, so leave the door down, load the car with the children, pets, work items or whatever else – then jump in the driver seat, start the car, push the button on the remote control and back up.
+It’s a cold morning, so leave the door down, load the car with the children, pets, work items, or whatever else – then jump in the driver seat, start the car, push the button on the remote control and back up.
 Bang!
 What was that noise?
-The door hadn’t had enough time to fully open but didn’t show in the mirror resulting in the bottom of the door being hit by the top of the car.
+The garage door hadn’t had enough time to open fully but didn’t show in the mirror resulting in the bottom of the door being hit by the top of the car.

 Occasionally we find someone has hit the door from the outside.
 This can be a result of a slippery driveway, forgetting to put the car in park or stepping on the gas instead of the brake.
 These accidents usually result in the door being ‘totaled’ and often a bit more damage to the vehicle.

 In any of these cases please don’t touch the door!
 If the door is off the track, crooked, dangling, or you have a broken jamb or bent tracking the garage door system could be very dangerous.

-- Just as you learn to put on your seatbelt or to put your phone down when you are driving (we hope) you should learn to open the door fully before getting into the car.
+- Just as you learn to put on your seatbelt or to put your phone down when you are driving (we hope) you should learn to open the garage door fully before getting into the car.
 If you must get in the car prior to opening the door you should learn to check your mirror carefully to be sure it is FULLY open prior to backing out of the garage.

 - Keep the area around the garage door tracks clear of yard tools and other items.